camerahub/camerahub/README.md

 To create a named container running PhotoDB, use the following command.
 You can change the `-p` settings if you wish to serve PhotoDB on a different port.

+A persistent volume will be created to store the SQLite database file.

 ```sh
 docker create --name photodb -p 8000:8000 djjudas21/photodb-django
 ```